keisukeirie/Amazon_review_helpfulness_prediction/README.md

     2. Learning rates = 0.1
     3. subsample = 0.8
     4. Max Depth = 25
+    5. gamma = 0.3
+    6. colsample_bytree =0.8
+    7. reg_alpha=0.01
+  * This parameter setting maximized my result with the home & kitchen dataset.
+    you would need to find out different setting if you are working with different dataset.

 2. Random Forest model
   * parameter: